 Key concepts in functional programming

-First, it is important to understand that functions are first-class citizens in FP, which means they are treated like any other value.
-They can be passed around as arguments or returned from other functions.
+As the name implies, functions are first-class citizens in FP.
+That means they can be treated like any other value, passed around as arguments or returned from other functions.
 A function that returns a function is called a higher-order function.
 These higher-order functions make it possible to compose new functions directly from arguments.

-A second important point is the concept of immutability.
+Immutability is key to FP.
 An immutable value is a primitive value, one that cannot change.
 Values like numbers are considered immutable.
 You cannot change 42 to 14.
 You can only create a new number with the value 14 and assign that to the previously used variable.
 But making that new number 14 does not affect the number 42 that you used previously.

 While this kind of value treatment makes sense for primitives such as numbers, it may feel strange for composed values such as objects or arrays.
 Nevertheless, FP principles treat all values as immutable.
 The only way to change a value is to create a new one, potentially using an old one as a base value or copy.